Animal communication: Thermal

 A python (top) and rattlesnake illustrating the positions of the pit organs.
 Red arrows indicate the pit organs whereas black arrows indicate the nostril.

-A number of different snakes have the ability to sense infrared (IR) thermal radiation, which allows these reptiles to derive thermal images from the radiant heat emitted by predators or prey at wavelengths between 5 and 30 μm.
+Several snakes have the ability to sense infrared thermal radiation, which allows these reptiles to derive thermal images from the radiant heat emitted by predators or prey at wavelengths between 5 and 30 μm.
 The accuracy of this sense is such that a blind rattlesnake can target its strike to the vulnerable body parts of a prey animal.
 It was previously thought that the pit organs evolved primarily as prey detectors, but it is now believed that they may also be used to control body temperature.

 The facial pits enabling thermoregulation underwent parallel evolution in pitvipers and some boas and pythons, having evolved once in pitvipers and multiple times in boas and pythons.
 The electrophysiology of the structure is similar between lineages, but it differs in gross structure anatomy.
 Most superficially, pitvipers possess one large pit organ on either side of the head, between the eye and the nostril (loreal pit), while boas and pythons have three or more comparatively smaller pits lining the upper and sometimes the lower lip, in or between the scales.
 Those of the pitvipers are the more advanced, having a suspended sensory membrane as opposed to a simple pit structure.
 Within the family Viperidae, the pit organ is seen only in the subfamily Crotalinae: the pitvipers.
 Despite the detection of IR radiation, the pits' IR mechanism is dissimilar to photoreceptors; while photoreceptors detect light via photochemical reactions, the protein in the facial pits of snakes is a temperature sensitive ion channel.
 It senses infrared signals through a mechanism involving warming of the pit organ, rather than chemical reaction to light.
 This is consistent with the thin pit membrane, which allows incoming IR radiation to quickly and precisely warm a given ion channel and trigger a nerve impulse, as well as vascularize the pit membrane to rapidly cool the ion channel back to its original "resting" or "inactive" temperature.

 Common vampire bats (Desmodus rotundus) have specialized IR sensors in their nose-leaf.
 Vampire bats are the only mammals that feed exclusively on blood.
 The IR sense enables Desmodus to localize homeothermic animals such as cattle and horses within a range of about 10 to 15 cm.
 This infrared perception may be used in detecting regions of maximal blood flow on targeted prey.